A memoir of exile and rebellion—

 even as they didn’t speak any English.

 My father painted houses and installed gutters.
+Within

-company.
-My mother sewed clothes and cleaned
+My mother sewed clothes and cleaned houses to help

-houses to help provide for our family.
+provide for our family.

 At home, my mother preserved the traditional